Kotlin/kandy/docs/topics/guides/Candlestick-Guide.md

 <!---IMPORT org.jetbrains.kotlinx.kandy.letsplot.samples.guides.Candlestick-->

-Candlestick is a type of chart commonly used in financial markets to represent the price movement of an asset, such as stocks or cryptocurrencies.
-It consists of individual "candles" that display the opening, closing, high, and low prices for a specific time period.
+***Candlestick*** is a type of chart commonly used in financial markets to represent the price movement of an asset, such as stocks or cryptocurrencies.
+It consists of individual "candles" that display the *opening*, *closing*, *high*, and *low* prices for a specific time period.
 Each candle has a rectangular body, representing the opening and closing prices, and thin lines, called wicks or shadows, indicating the highest and lowest prices during that time frame.